rayano24/CommandLineBanking/README.md

 ## CommandLineBanking

-A simple console based program that simulates online banking.
+A fun and simple console based program that simulates online banking functions such as transfers and balance checking.
-While it has base functionality, there are currently a lot of minor issues and bugs, and the code is generally not very clean.
+Includes basic functionality, and user system is done through serialization.

 Extension of an ATM program.

-###### To implement:

--~~File I/O to store user data (complete)~~

--General cleaning + added minor features

--GUI